tijohans/IDG1293_o2/README.md

 ## Which technology is used

-The technology we are using for this project is mainly SCSS and the Intersecton Observer API for javascript.
+The technology we are using for this project is mainly SCSS and the Gsap animation building tool for javascript.
 We are using SCSS to style all the visible parts of the project, and create the animations which is used on the website.
-We are using Intersection Observer to observe different elements and check if they are inside the viewport, and when they are inside the viewport we can select them to be animated.
-The animations are mainly created with CSS keyframes, and are stored in the _animations.scss folder.
+We are using GSAP to observe different elements and check if they are inside the viewport, and when they are inside the viewport we can select them to be animated.
+The animations are made up of a mix of css keyframe animations, and animations using the GSAP animation tool.
+The keyframe animations are stored in the _animations.svss file, and the GSAP animations are stored in the app.js file.
 We are also using the BEM naming convention for all our scss.
 BEM stands for **B**lock **E**lement **M**odifier, and is useful for maintaining similar naming conventions.

 ## Who maintains and contributes to the project